To provide for the waiver of fees for approved categories of students

 C. Employee dependent waivers

 Dependents of full-time South Florida State College (SFSC) employees are eligible for non-refundable fee waivers.
 Dependents who have an existing bachelor's or higher-level degree are ineligible to receive dependent fee waivers.
 To be eligible for a dependent fee waiver, the following criteria must be met:

 - Be a spouse who is living with the employee.

-- Be an unmarried child under the age of 23 who is living at home and receiving his or her principal support from the employee as documented by the most recent tax return.
+- Be an unmarried child under the age of 23 who is receiving his or her principal support from the employee as documented by the most recent tax return.

-- Be enrolled part-time or full-time in an A.A., A.S., A.A.S., PSV or PSAV program.
-The student may not be funded for audit, directed independent study, CLEP or credit by exam.
+- Be enrolled in an SFSC baccalaureate, associate, or certificate program.
+The student may not be funded for audit, directed independent study, CLEP, or credit by exam.

-- The student may not be enrolled in community or workforce education course work.
-Transient and non-degree seeking students are not eligible.
+- The student may not be funded for community or workforce education course work.

 - Dependents must meet the same standards of academic progress set forth for financial aid students as outlined in the SFSC Catalog.
 Students must achieve and maintain a 2.0 minimum cumulative GPA and a sixty-seven percent (67%) completion ratio to remain eligible for fee waivers.